0davidog/CI_PP1_FlatByTheCemetery/README.md

 |Nest Hub Max|1280x800|
 |Windows laptop|1920x1080|

-### Link Tests

-I tested all the navigation links on the deployed site to check they perform as expected.

-- [x] All links lead to expected location
-- [x] All external links open in new window (this includes form result)
-- [x] All links accessable by tab key

 ### Validator Testing

  - Deployed website passed through official W3C Validator service for HTML [link](https://validator.w3.org/)